Enhanced planning security with Kelvin-hours – this is how it works:

 How can I determine the Kelvin-hours of my current box?

 The easiest way is to contact your supplier.
 If this does not help, you can determine the Kelvin-hours from the qualification data or live-shipment data.
-If you wish, we will be happy to assist you in this.
-Please contact us at: email@example.com
+If you wish, we will be happy to assist you with this.
+Please contact us at: firstname.lastname@example.org

 Why is it that boxes can have the same performance with different numbers of Kelvin-hours?